Soundnode/soundnode-app/README.md

 ## Development

-If you started work on any fix/new feature please notify what you are working on [status issue](https://github.com/Soundnode/soundnode-app/issues/97)

-Check out how to run Node-Webkit here [Node-Webkit page](https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps)
+Check out how to run at [NW.js page](https://github.com/nwjs/nw.js/wiki/How-to-run-apps)

-Node-Webkit don't support mp3 and h264 in video and audio tag by default because of patented media formats. but here's how you can [support audio](https://github.com/Soundnode/soundnode-app/wiki/Support-mp3-and-h264-in-video-and-audio-tag) and develop.
+NW.js don't support mp3 and h264 in video and audio tag by default because of patented media formats. but here's how you can [support audio](https://github.com/Soundnode/soundnode-app/wiki/Support-mp3-and-h264-in-video-and-audio-tag) and develop.
 <br>
 See the [Development's page](https://github.com/Soundnode/soundnode-app/wiki/Development)